mathewdeel/mathewdeel/README.md

+# Hello, I am Mathew Deel

+[LinkedIn](https://www.linkedin.com/in/mathew-deel/)

 Hello, my name is Mathew Deel and I am a senior at North Carolina State University pursuing a bachelor's degree in computer science.
 Some of my projects are located here, however, many are located in private repositories inside my school's organization which allows for easy collaboration.

-[LinkedIn](https://www.linkedin.com/in/mathew-deel/)

 <!---
 mathewdeel/mathewdeel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.